hahamark-learn/Macro-and-micro-biodiversity-of-mudflat-intertidal-archaeomes-along-the-Chinese-coasts/readme.md

-# Macro- and micro-diversity of mudflat intertidal archaeomes along the Chinese coasts

 ## Code availability
 The R code for generating figures and performing data analysis can be found in the corresponding directory (Fig.1 to Fig.6).